Ferrero recalls UK Kinder Surprise chocolate egg over salmonella fear | Technology

 Italian confectionary group Ferrero has recalled Kinder Surprise chocolate eggs from British shelves two weeks before Easter after a possible link was found to dozens of reported cases of salmonella.

+Ferrero said the affected chocolate was manufactured in Belgium and the recall may be extended to other countries.
+It comes as confectionary brands battle for space on supermarkets shelves in the run up to Easter, marked by many in Britain by buying and eating chocolate eggs.

 Britain's Food Standards Agency (FSA) advised customers not to eat the affected products, which carry 'Best Before' dates between July 11 and Oct.
-7. At least 57 cases of illness linked to the products had been identified, the agency said, including in a number of young children.
+7. At least 63 cases of illness linked to the products had been identified, the majority of which are children under 5 years old, the UK Health Security Agency said.

 "We know that these particular products are popular with young children, especially as Easter approaches, so we would urge parents and guardians of children to check if any products already in their home are affected by this recall," Tina Potter, the FSA's Head of Incidents.